NC Sea Grant /WRRI/ NC Space Grant Community Collaborative Research Grant Program

 Keywords

 The NC Sea Grant (NCSG) Community Collaborative Research Grant (CCRG) program seeks to address priority coastal issues in the state by strategically linking local ecological knowledge sources with academic experts in the field.
-For the FY 2023-24 solicitation, 17 applications were received proposing over $500,000 worth of work.
-This is the highest ever number of applications for the CCRG program.
+For the FY 2025 solicitation, 17 applications were received proposing over $1.4 million worth of work.
+This remains the highest ever number of applications for the CCRG program.
+KIETS Associate Director Raj Narayan serves on the CCRG review and selection committee.